Time Blocking for Habits: A 6-Step System That Sticks (2026)

 Apply the same logic to each blocked habit:

 That last question is important.
 Your time block doesn't require perfection.
-On hard days, a 10-minute walk satisfies the exercise block as well as a 45-minute run, because the key behavior being reinforced is showing up at the time - not the intensity.
+On hard days, a 10-minute walk satisfies the exercise block as well as a 45-minute run, because the key behavior being reinforced is showing up at the scheduled time, whatever the intensity ends up being.

 Step 6: Audit and Adjust Weekly

-Every Friday or Sunday, spend 15 minutes reviewing the week's blocks:
+Every Friday or Sunday, spend 15 minutes reviewing the week's blocks (a structured weekly review system for habit progress makes this audit much more useful):

 Time blocking is a living system.
 The goal is a weekly template that becomes your default operating mode - not a rigid schedule that creates guilt when life happens.